Young Kiwi Navar Herbert died of brain tumour just days after marrying sweetheart

-A young Kiwi rugby player has tragically died just days after getting married after a lengthy battle with a brain tumour.
+A young Kiwi rugby player and father has tragically died just days after getting married after a short battle with a brain tumour.

 Navar Herbert, 22, from Otorohanga, died on Tuesday, only a few months after he was diagnosed with a cancerous sarcoma tumour.